-The bibliography worked individually and discussed collectively in class will be evaluated in the class sessions, valuing: a) the understanding of the theoretical tools proposed in the text; b) the critical and argued discussion of the proposals; c) the ability to extrapolate the theory to practical cases of research.
-30% of the course's evaluation will be deducted from this continuous work in class.
+The bibliography worked individually and discussed collectively in class will be evaluated in the class sessions, valuing: a) the comprehension of the theoretical tools proposed in the text; b) the critical and reasoned discussion of the proposals; c) the ability to extrapolate theory to practical research cases.
+30% of the course assessment will be deducted from this work continued in class.

-The individual work (the object of which will be proposed by the teacher or consensual between student and teacher) will be evaluated in academic presentation format, of the oral communication type for an academic meeting.
-Alternatively, the work may be presented in the form of 'video paper'.
-It will be essential to present a written document with the style requirements agreed with the teaching team.
-The weight of this work in the global note of the module will be 40%.
+The individual work (the object of which will be proposed by the teacher or agreed between student and teacher) will be evaluated in the form of an academic article.
+The conditions and format will be published on the Virtual Campus.
+The weight of this work in the overall grade of the module will be 40%.

-A minimum of two interactive online tests are planned to evaluate the acquisition of the theoretical and practical competences of the module.
-The remaining 30% of the note will leave these tests.
+A minimum of two online tests are planned to assess the acquisition of the theoretical-practical skills of the module.
+The remaining 30% of the grade will come from these tests.

-In case of not obtaining the minimum mark to pass the module, specific work will be required as a recovery mechanism.
+In case of not obtaining the final minimum grade to pass the module, specific work will be required as a recovery mechanism.

-In the event of a student committing any irregularity that may lead to a significant variation in the grade awarded to an assessment activity, the student will be given a zero for this activity, regardless of any disciplinary process that may take place.
-In the event of several irregularities in assessment activities of the same subject, the student will be given a zero as the final grade for this subject.
+In the event that the student commits any irregularity that may lead to a significant variation in the grade of an assessment act, this assessment act will be graded with 0, regardless of the disciplinary process that may be instructed.
+In the event of several irregularities in the evaluation acts of the same subject, the final grade for this subject will be 0.